fuyinghuang/wdi-project-three-aldojo/README.md

 ### Wins and Blockers

-The big win for us as a team I would say is the teamwork.
+The big win for us as a team I would say was the teamwork.
 Every one has contributed each part of the app, from backend, front and the styling.

 Our biggest challenge would be at the beginning that we couldn't get the countryShow route done for the confusion of the reference between country and food.
-The vote and uovote for the food is another challenge as we realised that token is an object instead of a string.
+The vote and uovote for the food was another challenge as we realised that token is an object instead of a string.
 When we had basic RESTful routes done, it took us about 2 days to apply the external API.
-As for myself, write code test is a big challenge as I have only practiced little and have not too many ideas on writing the test and what to teat for.
+As for myself, write code test was a big challenge as I have only practiced little and have not too many ideas on writing the test and what to teat for.

 ### Future Features